About - Method/Art (Methods in Artistic Research Seminar)

 Since its inception in 2019 spring, Methods in Artistic Research aims at bringing artistic researchers from different artistic disciplines to discuss their research methodologies.
 Each edition centers on a set theme during two days of presentations by four keynote speakers and ten presenters, via an open call.
 The floor is open for debates and thoughts sharing in the Q&A, roundtable discussions and networking moments.
 The event is part of the seminar series of ARIA - Antwerp Research Institute for the Arts, University of Antwerp.

-Vivi Touloumidi is a contextual artist, researcher and a craftswoman trained in contemporary craft and jewellery.
+Vivi Touloumidi is a contextual artist, researcher and a craftswoman.

-She is interested in exploring adornment as a multifaceted cultural phenomenon and in its manifestations of the human condition.
-Her practice investigates the wearable and the body-related object as a medium of agency to carry sociopolitical messages, evoke discourse and position a body in the public realm.
+She is interested in exploring adornment as a multifaceted cultural phenomenon and in its manifestations of the human condition, while taking into consideration today’s social challenges.
+Her practice investigates the wearable and the body-related object as a medium of agency to carry sociopolitical messages, evoke discourse and position the body in the public realm.

 Umut Eldem (°1993) is a composer, pianist, and researcher.
 His musical works and research focus on the exploration of synaesthesia as an artistic medium.

 He has given lectures on his research of synaesthesia, and had his audiovisual works and installations combining sound and colours presented in Belgium, Turkey, Romania, Luxembourg, and Russia.
 In 2020 he has won the 7th Sampo Composition Contest.
 His research project ‘Synaesthesia and Sound-colour Associations as An Interdisciplinary Metaphor’, with the support of Royal Conservatoire of Antwerp, has explored the phenomenon of synaesthesia as an interdisciplinary analysis and performance method.